rahim-khan-iitg/classifier/README.md

 # classifier
-This is AI image classifier
+## This is the Even Semester Project by Coding Club IIT Guwahati